Creating and managing OAuth clients

 Click Done.

-Editing an OAuth client
+Editing OAuth clients

 You can rename an OAuth client, update the description, or manage the redirect URLs.